AdobeDocs/federated-audience-composition.en/help/connections/home.md

 ![The Add federated database button is highlighted within the Federated database display page.](assets/home/add-federated.png){zoomable="yes" width="70%" align="center"}

+>[!NOTE]
+>
+>In order to request secure connectivity using private link or VPN, you **must** have licensed either Privacy and Security Shield or Healthcare Shield.

 The connection properties popover appears.
 You can name your connection as well as select what type of database you want to create.

 ![The federated database types are displayed.](assets/home/select-type.png){zoomable="yes" width="70%" align="center"}